12 Hidden Costs of Taking a Vacation That Nobody Really Talks About

 If you’re heading to a hot tourist destination, the price of food — including on-the-go drinks and snacks — is likely to be high.

-Savvy travelers can save money by packing snacks or looking for cheap places to eat.
+Savvy travelers save money by packing snacks or looking for cheap places off the beaten path.
 You might find some cheap grub just a short walk away from areas tourists frequent.

 Frequent-flyer booking fees